 Hardware & Operating System Requirements

 In order to use OpenCart, you’ll need to meet a few server hosting requirements.
-You can find them listed here toward the end of the page:
+You can find them listed toward the end of this page:

 - Web server (Apache suggested)